Police Registration For Foreign Nationals

 holding a non-national travel document

-You will only be required to register if it states on
+You will only be required to register if somewhere on

 United Arab Emirates